justinliang1020/justin-blog/content/posts/guide-to-ergonomic-keyboards/index.md

 * **Physical therapy exercises:** While they provided some temporary relief for some pain, doing these any type of stretching or exercises didn't help the root cause of my RSI
 * **Anti-inflammatory medication:** These can defintely help temporarily relieve inflammation, but aren't a good long term solution if your RSI is chronic.

-Eventually, after a combination of rest and better ergonomic practices on the computer, I was able to overcome 90% of my RSI pain and have been able to work in my currently programming position without it hindering me for almost the past year.
+Eventually, after a combination of rest and better ergonomic practices on the computer, I was able to overcome 90% of my RSI pain and have been able to work in my currently programming position without it hindering me for about the past year.

 ## Computers are un-ergonomic by default